mbjenson/boom/tests/README.md

 To run multiple tests specify part of a test name that matches all the tests that should be run

 `cargo test <unique_descriptor>`

+### Helpful Tips
+To show verbose output from any tests run the test with `-- --nocapture`